 The Premier League is the richest and most exciting football league in the world and also the one that is most watched and most bet on.
 The fast pace of English football and (relative) honesty of the players has made the Premier League loved throughout the world and this has created a virtuous circle where more money attracts better and more exciting players, which in turn generates more money for the Premier League.
-The 2016-17 season is already proving as exciting as ever, and there’s still a LONG way to go!
+The 2016-17 season is already proving as exciting as ever, and there’s still a fair way to go!

 Best Premier League Betting Offers

 Ladbrokes not only offer a very nice 100% matched free bet of up to £50 to new customers, they have introduced an excellent insurance policy offer for existing customers who like betting on football accumulators.